Siva-Pavan02/Travel-Assistant-ai/README.md

-# Bharat Guide - AI Travel Assistant for India
+# WayFinder - AI Travel Assistant for India

 An intelligent travel assistant chatbot powered by Google's Gemini API, specialized in providing comprehensive travel information about India.